Lecturer, Clinical Education

 At the University of Sydney, our shared values include diversity and inclusion and we strive to be a place where everyone can thrive.
 We are committed to creating a University community which reflects the wider community that we serve.
 We deliver on this commitment through our people and culture programs, as well as key strategies to increase participation and support the careers of Aboriginal and Torres Strait Islander People, women, people living with a disability, people from culturally and linguistically diverse backgrounds, and those who identify as LGBTIQ.
 We welcome applications from candidates from all backgrounds.

 Applications (including a cover letter, CV, and any additional supporting documentation) can be submitted via the Apply button at the top of the page.

 If you are a current employee of the University or a contingent worker with access to Workday, please login into your Workday account and navigate to the Career icon on your Dashboard.
 Click on USYD Find Jobs and apply.

-For a confidential discussion about the role, or if you require reasonable adjustment or support filling out this application, please contact Cherie Goodwin, Recruitment Operations by email at email@example.com
+For a confidential discussion about the role, or if you require reasonable adjustment or support filling out this application, please contact Rachel Yazigi, Recruitment Operations, on by email to Rachel.email@example.com.

 © The University of Sydney

 The University reserves the right not to proceed with any appointment.